Railbanking: In the United States

 The state of Connecticut has taken a proactive approach to preserving railway rights-of-way.
 Since the 1970s, Connecticut Department of Transportation policy has been to acquire abandoned rail lines for preservation.
 This has contributed to the majority of railroad mileage in Connecticut being publicly owned, between the state and Amtrak.
-Today, this policy continues; the State will purchase any RoW that shows future potential for transportation, when the property becomes available.
-CDOT has subsequently transferred 60 miles of RoW to the Connecticut Department of Energy and Environmental Protection for use in rail trails, and CDEEP itself has independently obtained another 50 miles (22 of which are used for the Valley Railroad).
+Today, this policy continues; the State will purchase any right-of-way that shows future potential for transportation, when the property becomes available.
+CDOT has subsequently transferred 60 miles of right-of-way to the Connecticut Department of Energy and Environmental Protection for use in rail trails, and CDEEP itself has independently obtained another 50 miles (22 of which are used for the Valley Railroad).
 A provision of this transfer is that CDOT is allowed to retake ownership of a right-of-way when needed for transportation purposes.
-Because of this, Connecticut is one of the only states where railbanked corridors have a reasonable chance of reactivation (should there be a need to), where elsewhere local opposition from trail users and property abutters would be able to directly influence a municipally-owned right-of-way.
+Because of this, Connecticut is one of the only states where railbanked corridors have a reasonable chance of reactivation, should there be a need to, where elsewhere local opposition from trail users and property abutters would be able to directly influence a municipally owned right-of-way.